Jobs, Fellowships, Internships & Volunteers

 OLYMPUS DIGITAL CAMERA

-Applications for Summer 2025 internships at National Center for Health Research in Washington, DC are currently being accepted!
+Applications for one Fall internship position starting in September at National Center for Health Research in Washington, DC are currently being accepted!
 If interested, please send your resume and a cover letter describing your interests and the weeks and hours per week that you are available for the internship to info@center4research.org.

-Paid and unpaid summer Internships are primarily for graduate students or recent graduates who are available at least 32 hours/wk for at least 3 months in the summer.
-Internship (and Fellowship) opportunities are also available for former federal employees looking to get involved with a nonprofit that works on U.S. health issues.
-Stipends are modest.
+This paid internship is only for grad students or recent graduates who are available 20 hours/wk for at least 12 weeks.
+Internship stipend is $500/month with possibility of advancement.
 Please note: You must be available to work at least 2 days/week (probably Tuesday and Thursday) in our DC office to be considered.

-• Editing and co-authoring articles for our websites, reports, and journal articles
+• Editing and co-authoring articles for our websites and reports;

-• Creating and sharing content for our social media accounts that clearly communicates important health and mental health information to the general public
+• Creating and sharing content for our social media accounts that clearly communicates important health information to the general public

 • Researching and analyzing data, reviewing and critiquing research studies, and helping gather information for presentations and policy forums